The Small Print

 DCMI or any third party hired, reserve the right to apply a late payment charge of 8% above the bank of England base rate of the full invoice worth unpaid after this period.

-All payments to be made by BACS only.
+All payments to be made by BACS /CHAPS.
+We no longer accept cheque payments.

 Mileage is charged at 55ppm.